aathn/miking/collection-notes/notes-uc.md

     recursive let myFun : Int -> a -> Coll p a =
       lam n. lam x.
         if lti n 1 then
-          {x}
+          insert x empty
         else
           let c = myFun (subi n 1) x in
           append c c
+    end

     let mySequence : Coll {}       = myFun 3 1
-    let mySet      : Coll {NonSeq, UniqL} = myFun 3 1
+    let mySet      : Coll {NS, UQ} = myFun 3 1

     mexpr
     utest size mySequence with 8 in
     utest size mySet      with 1 in
     ()

-Here, the syntax `{x1, x2, ..., xn}` is sugar for `insert x1 (insert x2 (... (insert xn empty)))`.
 Annotations specifying a collection's properties are required wherever they cannot be inferred.
+We are assuming that the element type can be queried for supported operations, so that one does not have to explicitly give e.g. an ordering when using a collection.

 The folder [examples](./examples) contains some further example programs.

-We are assuming that the element type can be queried for supported operations, so that one does not have to explicitly give e.g. an ordering when using a collection.

 ## Defining Representations